ivarref/mikkmokk-proxy/README.md

 # mikkmokk-proxy

-mikkmokk-proxy is a reverse proxy server that injects faults on the HTTP layer.
+mikkmokk-proxy is an unobtrusive reverse proxy server that injects faults on the HTTP layer.

-Test how well your services handles
+Have you ever wanted to test how well your (backend|frontend) services handles
 * failed requests
 * duplicate requests
 * delayed requests

+mikkmokk-proxy is — literally — your gateway drug.

+## Overview

+mikkmokk can inject five different types of faults:
+* fail a request before the destination is reached
+* fail a request after the destination is reached
+* add a delay before accessing the destination
+* add a delay after accessing the destination
+* add a duplicate a request

+mikkmokk does fault injection based on a percentage chance.
+The scope for fault injection may be narrowed further by settings various matching criteria (URI, request method, header name/value pair, etc).

+The percentage chances, and related settings, can be set both statically and dynamically:
+* Using proxy headers `x-mikkmokk-...` when accessing the reverse proxy.
+* At runtime using the admin API, both for setting new defaults and for introducing one-off errors.
+* At startup time using environment variables.

 ## Usage